1coderookie/BSB-LPB-LAN_EN/docs/chap11.md

 ***BSB-LAN-User Konrad wrote a [module for Node-RED](https://github.com/node-red-contrib/node-red-contrib-bsb-lan) which makes it easy to implement BSB-LAN.***
 ***Thanks a lot!***

 ---

+## 11.14 Data Processing Using Bash Script

+***BSB-LAN user Karl-Heinz has written two bash scripts that can be used under Linux to read data from the heating controller and display it graphically using gnuplot.***
+***Thanks a lot!***

+Karl-Heinz's solution is interesting for those users who do not (want to) use complex home automation software to retrieve data from the heating controller under Linux and display it graphically.
+He kindly provides the scripts in [his GitHub repo](https://github.com/khfm/bsb-lan-readout).

+---

 [Further on to chapter 12](chap12.md)